Panama (Prison Break): Summary

 The bag containing Charles Westmoreland's millions is passed from hand to hand at the Mexico City International Airport.
 The chain of custody ends with T-Bag (Robert Knepper).
 When the airport employee asks T-Bag about the contents of the bag, T-Bag simply gives him a 20 dollar bill and tells him it's none of his business.

 Fernando Sucre (Amaury Nolasco) and Brad Bellick (Wade Williams) are also in the airport.
 When the three cross paths, T-Bag runs, takes a taxi cab, and rides away.
 Sucre runs after the cab and tells T-Bag that he really needs the money.
 Sucre is able to grab the luggage tags, while T-Bag tells the driver to drive faster.

 When Bellick balks at the luggage tags being shown to him by Sucre and threatens his freedom, Sucre grabs Bellick's gun.
 Bellick replies that he has Maricruz in a hiding place, with enough food to last for only three weeks.
 Although he accuses Bellick of bluffing, Bellick produces Maricruz' rosary as proof, and Sucre realizes that he has no choice but to work for Bellick.

 Bellick and Sucre go to the Mexico City Department of Tourist building.
 The man at the desk insists that there is no record of Erik Stammel.
 Sucre tells the agent in Spanish that he does not like "that gringo" (Bellick) either, but if he cannot find Stammel, then a loved one will die.
 The man at the desk appears to agree to apprise Sucre of any updates to T-Bag's whereabouts.
 He later calls Bellick's cell phone, who passes the phone to Sucre.
 Sucre informs Bellick that T-Bag is en route to Panama City.

-T-Bag and a prostitute Alex Meneses are making out.
-When the hour is up, the prostitute wants her money, T-Bag wants her to stay.
+T-Bag and a sex worker (Alex Meneses) are making out.
+When the hour is up, the sex worker wants her money, T-Bag wants her to stay.
 He's been having her pretend to be Susan, T-Bag's ex.
-The prostitute wants her money.
+The sex worker wants her money.
 T-Bag prepares to pay her and insults her.
-The prostitute replies saying it's no wonder why Susan left him, calling Susan a "bitch."
+The sex worker replies saying it's no wonder why Susan left him, calling Susan a "bitch."
 She attempts to leave, but T-Bag blocks her exit.
 She threatens to scream if he doesn't move.
 In anger T-Bag strangles her to death.

 A maid later enters T-Bag's hotel room, picks up the wig with a look of disgust on her face.
-The maid then sees the dead body of the prostitute.
+The maid then sees the dead body of the sex worker.
 T-Bag is on his way out of the hotel with his money, but is spotted by a Mexican police officer.
 He attempts to escape.